 10 Venues to Sip, Dip and Watch the Rockets During the Playoffs

-After their Game 1 defeat, the Houston Rockets showed up and showed out in Game 2 against the Golden State Warriors in the Western Conference Finals on Wednesday, May 16, with a final score of 127-105.The Rockets benefited from their home-court advantage to level the series at 1-1, giving Houstonians a sigh of relief as the team heads to the Bay Area for Game 3 on Sunday, May 20.
+After their Game 1 defeat, the Houston Rockets showed up and showed out in Game 2 against the Golden State Warriors in the Western Conference Finals on Wednesday, May 16, with a final score of 127-105.The Rockets benefited from their home-court advantage to level the series at 1-1, and now, fast forward to Game 7 where the Rockets are vying for a Western Conference win.

 Now it’s time to ramp up the support, Houston.